Our mission is to advance equity and excellence in the education of multilingual learners in the Worcester Public

 - request a new multilingual education program in accordance with state law; and

 - withdraw your child from a multilingual education program.

 In 2017, the LOOK Act became law in Massachusetts.
 This law brings several changes for multilingual learners including more flexibility for multilingual programs and increased opportunities for input from parents and guardians of students identified as English learners.

 Get Involved: Join Our Multilingual Learner Advisory Councils

 The district welcomes all parents of English learners and former English learners to join the English Learner Parent Advisory Council (ELPAC).
 The purpose of the ELPAC is to advise the district on matters that affect English learners.

 The district welcomes all parents of students in bilingual programs to join the Bilingual Education Family Advisory Council / Comité Asesor de Familias de Educación Bilingüe (CAFE-B).
 CAFE-B brings together families from all of the district’s bilingual programs (dual language and transitional bilingual education) to connect with each other and to advise the district on matters related to bilingual education.

-For more information about any topics related to multilingual learners, please contact Carmen Melendez-Quintero, Director of Multilingual Education, at [email protected] or 508-799-3623.
+For more information about any topics related to multilingual learners, please contact Jessica Mandes, Director of Multilingual Education, at 508-799-3623 or Email Jessica.

 If you are out of district looking for information about a former WPS student, please send a copy of a completed and signed records release form to Nelsy Pepper via email.